-- Exclusion from investments - Integration oof sustainability factors into investment decisions - Active ownership through sustainable forest management - Impact investing
+- Exclusion from investments - Taking sustainability factors and risks into account in investment decisions - Active ownership through sustainable forest management - Impact investing

 The ESG practices are described in more detail in United Bankers' Principles for Responsible Investment.
 The principles are approved by the Board of Directors of United Bankers.